aseldawy/CS167/Projects/ProjectC.md

 - Parse and load the CSV file using the Dataframe API.
 - Keep only the following columns to reduce the size of the dataset: "x", "y", "acq_date", "frp", "acq_time", "ELEV_mean", "SLP_mean", "EVT_mean", "EVH_mean", "CH_mean", "TEMP_ave", "TEMP_min", "TEMP_max".
-- Introduce a geometry attribute that represents the location of each crime.
+- Introduce a geometry attribute that represents the location of each wildfire.
 Use the `ST_CreatePoint` function.
 - The `frp` column, short for fire radiative power, requires some attention from you.
   This column sometimes stores a floating point value, and sometimes store two values separated by comma.
   In this step, you should convert all of them to float to prepare for the next step.